Arfs6/AccessibilityHub/README.md

 Live demo at: <https://arfs6.pythonanywhere.com>

-> Accessibility isn't just about screen readers and blindness.
+> Accessibility is not just about screen readers and blindness.
 To me, a tool is accessible when I can work with the tool independently.
 On the other hand, a tool isn't accessible when it requires extra steps, extra tools or extra resources for me to be able to use it.

 ## Content of This Repository

 This repository has a basic implementation of the AccessibilityHub website.
-This include the django project, the frontend assets (html, css and js) and the installation scripts.
+This include the [django](#django) project, the frontend assets (html, css and js) and the installation scripts.

 ## Running The Project Locally

-You need [hatch]{#hatch} to be able to run the website locally.
+You need [hatch](#hatch) to be able to run the website locally.
 Make sure you have it [installed](https://hatch.pypa.io/latest/install/) on your machine.

 ### Starting The Server